Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter8-13_llm_preprocessor_preprocessed_by_llm.md

 [TPS_SWCT_01416] Difference between a ServiceProxySwComponentType and an ApplicationSwComponentType (cid:100) The main difference between a ServiceProxySwComponentType and an ApplicationSwComponentType is on system level: A prototype of a ServiceProxySwComponentType can be mapped to several ECUs even if it appears only once in the VFB system, because such a prototype is required on each ECU, where it has to address a local ServiceSwComponentType.
 As a result of this, a ServiceProxySwComponentType can only receive but not send signals over the network.
 More details are explained in the class table below. (cid:99)()

-ServiceProxySwComponentType

-Class Package M2::AUTOSARTemplates::SWComponentTemplate::Components Note This class provides the ability to express a software-component which provides access to an internal service for remote ECUs.
-It acts as a proxy for the service providing access to the service.
-An important use case is the request of vehicle mode switches: Such requests can be communicated via sender-receiver interfaces across ECU boundaries, but the mode manager being responsible to perform the mode switches is an AUTOSAR Service which is located in the Basic Software and is not visible in the VFB view.
-To handle this situation, a ServiceProxySwComponentType will act as proxy for the mode manager.
-It will have R-Ports to be connected with the mode requestors on VFB level and Service-Ports to be connected with the local mode manager at ECU integration time.
-Apart from the semantics, a ServiceProxySwComponentType has these specific properties:
-• A prototype of it can be mapped to more than one ECUs in the system description.
-• Exactly one additional instance of it will be created in the ECU-Extract per ECU to which the prototype has been mapped.
-• For remote communication, it can have only R-Ports with sender-receiver interfaces and 1:n semantics.
-• There shall be no connectors between two prototypes of any ServiceProxySwComponentType.

-Base Attribute – Tags: atp.recommendedPackage=SwComponentTypes ARElement,ARObject,AtomicSwComponentType,AtpBlueprint,AtpBlueprintable,AtpClassifier,AtpType,CollectableElement,Identifiable,Multilanguage Referrable,PackageableElement,Referrable,SwComponentType Datatype – Mul.
-Kind Note – – –

 Table 11.4: ServiceProxySwComponentType

 [constr_2016] Connections between SwComponentPrototypes of type ServiceProxySwComponentType (cid:100) A connection between PortPrototypes belonging to SwComponentPrototypes where both are typed by ServiceProxySwComponentType is not permitted. (cid:99)()